 If you have diabetes, discuss any nerve pain with your primary care physician and be sure to be screened for diabetic complications.

-Physicians can diagnose neuropathy before the patient feels it, and early intervention can make a substantial difference.
+Physicians can actually diagnose neuropathy before you feel it ― and early intervention can make a substantial difference.
 The sooner nerve damage is detected, the easier it can be treated.